Internship Training Manual

 Return to table of contents

-XIII Interns’ Records
+XIII.
+Interns’ Records

-Intern records will be maintained at CAPS by the Director of Training in both hard copy and electronic file forms and include, at minimum:
+Intern records will be maintained at CAPS by the Associate Director of Training in both hard copy and electronic file forms and include, at minimum:

 • Intern evaluations that are signed by the intern and supervisor